Rohit-world/MovingCar/README.md

 # MovingCar
-### This is a one day mini project where I implemented a Moving car using HTML CSS and JAVASCRIPT
+### This is a one of the mini project where I implemented a Moving car using HTML CSS and JAVASCRIPT

 ## [Deployed URL](https://car-verce-rohit.vercel.app/)